 Pairwise Task Correlation Analysis

+To test whether these learning measures represent separate or overlapping skills, we examined the Pearson pairwise correlations across all seven learning measures.
 All seven task performance measures presented moderate-to-good internal consistency as measured by Cronbach’s alpha (Supplementary Table 3).
-To test whether these learning measures represent separate or overlapping skills, we examined the Pearson pairwise correlations across them.
 There were no significant associations among the different learning tasks.
 This was confirmed using Bayes factors with no evidence against the hypothesis of cross-task associations.
 The only significant associations were between MT accuracy and response time and between VSL accuracy and response time.
 The former correlation represents a tradeoff between accuracy and response time.
 The latter relationship is consistent with previous research (Qi et al., 2019), suggesting that quicker response-time acceleration during exposure was associated with greater success in recognizing the learned triplets.

 Table 2.
 Pairwise learning task correlations.